Good scientific practice and ombudspersons

 The scientists of each member institution hold a secret ballot to elect an ombudsperson as a point of contact for discrepancies, suspicions and matters of dispute, to investigate accusations of scientific misconduct based on the institution’s internal guidelines.
 If a decentralised ombudsperson decides that the accusations require further investigation, the case is passed to the central ombudsperson.

-The central ombudsperson investigates accusations of scientific misconduct levelled against current and former employees of member institutions and, where necessary, sets up a committee of enquiry in accordance with the relevant guidelines.
-The central ombudsperson also advises the member institutions and their ombudspersons on all issues to safeguard scientific integrity.
+The central Ombuds Committee investigates accusations of scientific misconduct levelled against current and former employees of member institutions and, where necessary, sets up a committee of enquiry in accordance with the relevant guidelines.
+The central ombudspersons also advise the member institutions and their ombudspersons on all issues to safeguard scientific integrity.

 The Leibniz Ombuds Committee is proposed by the Executive Board and elected by the Senate for a term of four years.
 In March 2020, the Senate of the Leibniz Association elected Prof. Eckart D. Gundelfinger (LIN, Section C), Prof. Hans-Georg Joost (DIfE, Section C), Prof. Brigitte Voit (IPF, Section D) and Prof. Gert G. Wagner (DIW, Section B) as central ombudspersons on the Leibniz Ombuds Committee.
 Hans-Georg Joost took on the function of Ombuds Committee spokesperson.

 For inquiries, please contact ombudsgremium(at)leibniz-gemeinschaft.de or Leibniz Ombuds Committee, Leibniz Association, Chausseestraße 111, 10115 Berlin.